-Project information sessions were hosted on May 25-26 and previously on March 23-24, with presentations about the Sustainable Infrastructure Program and how it will lead Oberlin College closer to its goal of a carbon-neutral campus by 2025.
+Project information sessions were hosted in Spring 2021, with presentations about the Sustainable Infrastructure Program and how it will lead Oberlin College closer to its goal of a carbon-neutral campus by 2025.

 View session linked below from May 26 or see the info session slides for more information.

 Building for Our Future

 Oberlin College is committed to achieving carbon neutrality by 2025.
 To reach this goal, Oberlin College leadership has been working to identify renewable alternatives to fossil fuels and create more efficient ways to deliver and use energy on campus and in the community.

 - Increasing the reliability of the energy system